arturrataj/qeapi/README.md

-A custom version of [JSAP](http://www.martiansoftware.com/jsap/) and a part of the Hedgeelleth package -- these are both Open Source, but they do not have currently an online repository as one was not needed.
+A custom version of [JSAP](http://www.martiansoftware.com/jsap/) and a part of the Hedgeelleth package -- these are both Open Source, but they do not have currently an online repository.
 I'll add them somewhere one day.
 Ask me if you want the source.
 ```
 ../lib/jsap.jar